 - Medication is administered at this point to cleanse the oxymorphone from patients’ opiate receptors.

-- The withdrawal symptoms occur while patients are under and they awake without the awareness they went through it.
+- The withdrawal symptoms occur while patients are under and they awaken without the awareness they went through it.

-- We don’t use opiate replacement therapy to treat opiate addiction so there is no need to worry about becoming addicted to another opiate and having to go through a second detox.
+- We don’t use opiate replacement therapy to treat opiate addiction so there is no need to worry about becoming addicted to another opiates and having to go through a second detox.

 - Read more about Rapid Detox with the Waismann Method.

-Our Domus Retreat transitional living facility is also made available to those patients who want to continue recovery work.
-Our compassionate and pampering environment helps patients relax and recuperate with counseling, massage, biofeedback and other therapies.
+Post detox, staff transfer patients to our Domus Retreat transitional care facility for a few additional days of around the clock care.
+Our compassionate and pampering environment helps guests relax and recuperate with individual counseling, massage, acupuncture and other therapies.
 Read more about the Post-Procedure After-Care.